 In addition to the media formats defined in Table 4, the Common Encryption for ISO Base Media File Format (CENC) [59] SHALL be supported by DRM-enabled receivers.
-CENC is used to protect contents packaged in MP4 container and delivered either with HTTP Streaming or HTTP Adaptive Streaming.
+CENC is

 The CENC protection scheme enables DRM interoperability at the content level for IP delivery much like Simulcrypt does for CA systems in the broadcast environment.